switch-model/Switch-USA-PG-ReEDS/README.md

   - `regional_resource_tags.yml`: generator eligibility for state RPS, CES and minimum-capacity programs
     - eligibility for max-capacity programs (the national wind ban (`MaxCapTag_WindGrowth`) and an optional ban on individual technologies (`MaxCapTag_Ban`)) are specified manually in `model_definition.yml/generator_columns`, `resource_tags.yml/model_tag_values` and possibly `scenario_management.yml/settings_management/` as needed.

-**"hist5" and "peak" fuel price forecasts**.
-The `make_hist5_fuel_price_forecast.py` script retrieves historical fuel prices by state for 2020-24 using the EIA open data API, then converts them to 2024 dollars.
+**"hist5" and single-year fuel price forecasts**.
+The `make_hist5_fuel_price_forecast.py` script retrieves historical fuel prices by state for 2020-24 using EIA open data APIs, then converts them to 2024 dollars.
 Prices are taken from the State Energy Data System (SEDS) if available, otherwise from Electric Power Operational Data (EPOD) for the Electric Power sector (preferred) or Electric Utility sector (fallback).
 All years are averaged together to create a "persistence" forecast for later years, which we label as "hist5".
-Annual historical prices are also stored as 'forecasts' named "y2020" - "y2024".
+Annual historical prices are also stored as "forecasts" named "y2020" - "y2024".
 These are placed in the `user_fuel_price` key if the user chooses a case with `fuel_price_forecast` equal to "hist5", "y2024", etc., in pg/settings/extra_inputs/scenario_inputs.csv.
 Currently most scenarios are set